vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/loading_meshes.md

 vkutil::transition_image(cmd, _depthImage.image, VK_IMAGE_LAYOUT_UNDEFINED, VK_IMAGE_LAYOUT_DEPTH_ATTACHMENT_OPTIMAL);
 ```

 Now we need to change the render pass begin info to use this depth attachment and clear it correctly.
+Change this at the top of `draw_geometry()`

 ```cpp
 	VkRenderingAttachmentInfo colorAttachment = vkinit::attachment_info(_drawImage.imageView, nullptr, VK_IMAGE_LAYOUT_GENERAL);